On-Page Optimization: A Comprehensive Guide

 What is an on-page optimization?

-What is off-page and on-page optimization?
+What is the difference between off-page and on-page optimization?

-What are the 4 types of SEO?
+What are the four types of SEO?

 The four types of SEO are on-page SEO, off-page SEO, technical SEO, and local SEO.
-These are all unique and important components that work together to improve your website’s search engine performance and user experience.
+These are all unique and essential components that work together to improve your website’s search engine performance and user experience.

 Which of the following is an example of on-page optimization?